GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_Is_Media_Ecology.md

 [Caution!
 Echoland!
 Dancing Northern Lights!](https://youtu.be/WoiJVkdDbOo?t=288) "These stories are making and **Breaking Lives**" 1986 / Mr. White Teacher, BreakingBad.- Teach your children Well, Deja Vu, Echoland!
 Deja Vu, early echos, early version, the past...
 Writers Guild on the Maritn Luther King Jr. road... https://www.youtube.com/watch?v=GBO43n_Dbh0

-* 1987 Skywalking Gauchos: "There is a kind of secondary hero to revitalize the tradition.
+* 1987?
+Skywalking Gauchos (in NYC? final year of filming?): "There is a kind of secondary hero to revitalize the tradition.
 This hero **reinterprets the tradition and makes it valid as a living experience today** instead of a lot of outdated clichés.
 This has to be done with all traditions."

+* And [feed them on *your dreams*](https://youtu.be/GBO43n_Dbh0?t=115).
+Mr. Walter White...
+1987?
+"A dream is a personal experience of that deep, dark ground that is the support of our conscious lives, and a myth is the society’s dream.
+The **myth is the public dream** and the dream is the private myth.
+If your private myth, your dream, happens to coincide with that of the society, you are in good accord with your group.
+If it isn’t, you’ve got an adventure in the dark forest ahead of you."

+Hello Carol!
+Incoming Skywalking message from { year 1985, 1986, 1987, 1988 }: "If your private myth, your dream, happens to coincide with that of the society" - you have a Dark Forest delivery from outer-space.
+"If it isn’t, you’ve got an adventure in [the dark forest](https://en.wikipedia.org/wiki/The_Dark_Forest) ahead of you".

 &nbsp;